-I found an article that I should have read before startingmy project.
-It is a great guide for anyone considering their own KICKstarter.
+I found an article that I should have read before starting.
+It is a great guide for anyone considering their own Kickstarter.

-A KICKstarter campaign requires a HUGE INVESTMENT OF TIME, and a lot of great writing with AGGRESSIVE MARKETING.
-It helps a lot if your project is aligned with the KICKstarter audience (mostly young adults) who spend a lot of time online (such as gamers or zine fans).
+It helps a lot if your project is aligned with the interests of the Kickstarter audience (mostly young adults) who spend a lot of time online (such as gamers or zine fans).

-Your audience should be confortable with social media.
-Arriving on KICKstarter for the first time in shock -- like my father, is not helpful.
+The audience for your Kickstarter project should be comfortable with social media.
+Arriving on Kickstarter for the first time in shock -- like my father -- is not helpful.

 Can you blog and write about your project constantly?